syncfusion-content/install-docs/Common/Essential-Studio/Installation/WebKit-HTML-converter.md

 ### Command Line Uninstallation

 Uninstalling Syncfusion WebKit Installer via Command Line in Silent mode is possible.
-The steps below will assist you in uninstalling the Webkit.
+The steps below will assist you in uninstalling the WebKit.

 1. When you do not have the extracted installer (syncfusionessentialwebkit _(version).exe) then follow the steps from 2 to 7.
 2. Double-click the Syncfusion Essential Studio installer.
 The Self-ExtractorWizard opens and extracts the package automatically.